abcpaem/tdd-tic-tac-toe-kata/README.md

 ### What is the goal?

-Plan out and spend 30-45 minutes having a go at the Tic Tac Toe Kata using Test-Driven Development.
-It is not expected to have a finished solution but have had a good go at using Test-Driven Development.
+Implement the Tic Tac Toe Kata using Test-Driven Development.

 ### Instructions